rcook/beginning-practical-haskell/part02.md

     in print translatedP
 ```

-# <a name="anonymousfunctions"></a> Anonymous functions or lambda abstraction
+# <a name="anonymousfunctions"></a> Anonymous functions and lambda abstraction

 Functions are so important in Haskell that we get to refer to them by their own individual names or with no name at all.
-They also get their own letter of the Greek alphabet, namely lambda, so-called as they refer to [the lambda calculus][lambdacalculus].
+They also get their own letter of the Greek alphabet, namely lambda, so-called because of [the lambda calculus][lambdacalculus].
 What's important about lambda calculus is that it's a universal model of computation equivalent in power to a Turing machine.
 It's based on function abstraction and function application.

 Consider the named (mathematical) function $\operatorname{square\_sum}$:

 $\operatorname{square\_sum}(x, y) = x ^ 2 + y ^ 2$